A social media ban, corruption and ‘Nepo Kids:’ what we know about the deadly protests roiling Nepal

 Still, the latest protests, which are led by people ages 13 to 28 – the cohort known as Generation Z – are Nepal’s worst unrest in decades and threaten to destabilize yet another government.

-Protesters gathered again in the capital Kathmandu on Tuesday, local media images showed, in defiance of a curfew imposed on the city centre, and after the government lifted the social media ban.
+Protesters took to the streets again in the capital Tuesday in defiance of a curfew imposed on the city centre, and after the government lifted the social media ban.
+Photos by Reuters news agency showed protesters burning a police booth and furniture outside the office of the Nepali Congress, Nepal’s largest political party.

+South of Kathmandu, in the municipality of Chandrapur, police fired into the air as protesters defied curfew to gather, a local official told CNN.
+Protesters also set a police car on fire, the source said.

 Here’s what we know about the unrest roiling Nepal.